mgedmin/check-python-versions/README.rst

   so check-python-versions cannot recognize them, and these files are excluded from PyPy support consistency checks.

-Upcoming Python releases (such as 3.10 in setup.py or 3.10-dev in a .travis.yml)
+Upcoming Python releases (such as 3.12 in setup.py or 3.12-dev in a .travis.yml)
 are also shown but do not cause mismatch errors.

-In addition, ``python_requires`` in setup.py usually has a lower limit, but no upper limit.  check-python-versions will assume this means support up to whatever's the latest Python 3.x release mentioned in other data sources, or the current 3.x release (3.10 at the moment), whichever is lower.
+In addition, ``python_requires`` in setup.py or ``requires-python`` in pyproject.toml usually has a lower limit, but no upper limit. check-python-versions will assume this means support up to whatever's the latest Python 3.x release mentioned in other data sources, or the current 3.x release (3.11 at the moment), whichever is lower.
 This means that new Python 3 releases don't suddenly cause all your lint checks to fail if you use python_requires '>= 3.6' and such.